GarrettMooney/closet/README.md

 This repo is centered around building up a dataset to poke at over time with various experiments.
 We will start with things that are relatively simple like counting and full-text-search, but will work our way up to trying out more novel techniques on the dataset as we get inspired by new repos or arxiv papers.

-The main goal is to have a fun sandbox and to play!
+The main goal is to have a fun data sandbox to play in!

 ## Core Features